beckybeauchamp1/Sample-Teach/readme.md

 });

 ```
-Take Note of the .on method:
+Please Take Note of the .on method.
+We will be using this several times with socket.io.
+The other method we will be working with is .emit.

-Two important methods in Socket,io are
-- .on : This is listener.
+- .on (Acts as a listener for events)
-- .emit : This invokes and trigger the event.
+- .emit (Invokes and trigger the event)

 And in our index.html file we need to load our socket.io dependency by adding a script tag.